oversword/super-small-state-machine/README.md

 ## instance.shallow <default>

-Shallow merges the state every time a state change in made.
+Shallow merges the state every time a state change is made.

 Creates a new instance.